Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Galileon modified gravity

 \section{Galileon modified gravity}

 In the remainder of this paper we apply the formalism developed in \S\ref{sec:structureform} to a specific model for the fifth-force field $\phi$, which we take to be a Galileon~\cite{Nicolis:2008in}.
+We do not make use of the quasi-static approximation.
 In~\S\ref{sec:galileon-model} we briefly recall the relevance of the model for scenarios of modified gravity, and in~\S\ref{sec:background-expansion} we discuss the background cosmological solution and its expansion history.
 In~\S\ref{sec:galileon-structure} we prepare for the calculation of effective growth factors by specializing the structure-formation equations from~\S\ref{sec:structureform}.
 Finally, in~\S\ref{sec:galileon-vacuum-flucts} we discuss the criteria which should be used to decide whether the model suffers from objections similar to those which led us to reject a simple cosmological constant.